by Janis / 4 comments - Orginally published:4th September 2017

 St Michael’s Mount

-Back 2002 Gary and I visited Mont-Saint-Michel’s little brother in the UK, St Michael’s Mount in Cornwall, another unique tidal islet.
+Way back in 2002, Gary and I visited Mont-Saint-Michel’s little brother in the southwest of the UK, St Michael’s Mount in Cornwall, another unique tidal islet.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.